 Join The Teen Movement to Spread

-SOFT BONES TAC AT A GLANCE
+TAC AT A GLANCE

 TAC is a support and advocacy group for teen patients with HPP, siblings of those with HPP, or teens who have friends or other loved ones with HPP.
 Our program was created to bridge connections between teens with HPP and to provide a platform for teens to speak about HPP to the broader community.

-Last but certainly not least, we want the TAC to be an enjoyable and worthwhile experience.
+We want the TAC to be an enjoyable and worthwhile experience.
 From writing blog posts, to communicating with local politicians, to participating in social media challenges, there are numerous ways for you to get involved and contribute your unique talents.

 Do you or someone you love have hypophosphatasia?
 Do you want to connect with other teens going through similar experiences, raise awareness, or compete in fun challenges to win prizes?

 Apply now to be part of the team!